DFE-Digital/itt-mentor-services/docs/data-model.md

 - School B has only been onboarded into the Track & Pay service.
 - School C has been onboarded into both services.
 - School D is a school from the GIAS import, but it is not onboarded into either service

+### Trusts

+A Trust or Multi-Academy Trust (MAT) is a group of schools, and is represented by the `trusts` table.

+Currently all Trusts are created by the GIAS import, and there is no manual intervention required.
+Schools are added to their respective trusts automatically by the GIAS import.

 ### Providers